codewars/docs/content/curating/guidelines/kata.md

 ## Review

-- **The kata must be reviewed before it's approved.** See [Reviewing a Kata HOWTO][howto-review-kata] for more details on how to review a kata.
+- **The kata must be reviewed before it's approved.** See [Curating a Kata HOWTO][howto-review-kata] for more details on how to review a kata.
-- **The review should be as complete as possible,** including all applicable steps mentioned in [Reviewing a Kata HOWTO][howto-review-kata].
+- **The review should be as complete as possible,** including all applicable steps mentioned in [Curating a Kata HOWTO][howto-review-kata].
 If the reviewer is not able to perform a complete review, they should ask other users for help.
 - **Conformity to [kata authoring guidelines][guidelines-authoring-kata] should be verified.** All applicable guideliness should be followed by the author.